One-pion exchange potential in a strong magnetic field: Acknowledgment

 \section{Acknowledgment}

 The authors thank Koichi Hattori and Yoshimasa Hidaka for stimulating discussion.
 D.M. is supported by JST SPRING, Grant No. JPMJSP2121 and JST, the establishment of University fellowships towards the creation of science technology innovation, Grant No. JPMJFS2114.
-M.H. is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants No. JP23K25870, No. 25K01002, and No. JP25K07316.
+M.H. is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants No. 23K25870, No. 25K01002, and No. 25K07316.
 H.T. is supported by JSPS KAKENHI Grant No.~24K17058 and the RIKEN TRIP initiative (RIKEN Quantum).
 T.H. was partly supported by Japan Science and Technology Agency (JST) as part of Adopting Sustainable Partnerships for Innovative Research Ecosystem (ASPIRE), Grant Number JPMJAP2318.
-This work was partially supported by the RIKEN iTHEMS.
+This work was partially supported by the RIKEN iTHEMS and Niigata University Quantum Research Center (NU-Q).